Apanatshka/blog/_posts/2024-04-06-parsing-and-all-that.md

 ### Table size = Code size

 With both recursive descent and recursive ascent parsing, we're representing the parsing logic directly in code, not as an explicit data representation of a parse table.
 As such, if you have a larger parse table, you get more code.
-In LL these parse tables don't grow so quickly, it's mostly related to the size of the grammar, perhaps a bit more if you have larger look-ahead and make the grammar strong.
-But in LR, when LALR doesn't suffice, parse tables can potentially grow quite large, as we saw to a limited extent with the last example.
+In LR, when LALR doesn't suffice, parse tables can potentially grow quite large, as we saw to a limited extent with the last example.

 ## Recursive Ascent-Descent Parsing

 Have you noticed that in the recursive ascent code there are some pretty boring and tiny looking functions?
 I'm talking about `s12`, `s1`, `s22`, `s2`, `s32`, `s3`, `s62`, `s6`.
-These will likely be targeted by the inliner of the Rust compiler, so optimise out some function calls.
-But aren't they a bit much to even generate?
+These will likely be targeted by the inliner of the Rust compiler[^inlining], but aren't they a bit much to even generate?

 The common denominator of these functions, and the states of the LR automaton they correspond to, is that they have already honed in on a single rule from the grammar and are only parsing that.
 Kind of like in an LL parser, except we used the LR automaton mechanism to select the rule instead of an LL look-ahead.
 If we follow that idea to its logical conclusion, we can do LL parsing from any point where we know there's only one rule left (or equivalently, inline those simple functions).
 This means we only have box functions left: